-- Youth 18 to 21 who have been in foster care on or after their 14th birthday, but are no longer under DHS supervision
+- Student was in foster care on or after their 14th birthday

-- If adopted, were adopted from foster care on or after their 16th birthday
+- Student was adopted from foster care on or after their 16th birthday